 Choosing a college can be a stressful decision for many high school students, especially when you’re thinking of planning out your next four years.
 This is the season where high school seniors are constantly asked by anyone who meets them where they are headed to college.
-Many young people we see in our office feel the weight of selecting just the “right” college, and the stress can mount on top of an already full school and extracurricular load.
+Many young people we see in our office over feelings of anxiety feel the weight of selecting just the “right” college, and the stress can mount on top of an already full school and extracurricular load.
 Fortunately, breaking down the steps and making sure you are taking care of your mental health is key to not only surviving the college decision-making stage but thriving as well.

 In this article, our teen counseling team at Dr. Messina & Associates in Flower Mound and Southlake, Texas will explore effective coping strategies for easing college selection stress and making informed decisions.